 They collected DNA samples from 280 people who belonged to 79 different Cao clans or other clan clusters from multiple locations throughout China.
 Those who claimed to be descendants of Cao Cao had to prove their ancestry with official records for at least 70-100 generations.

 Next they generated Y-DNA profiles for each of these people, in an attempt to trace Cao Cao’s paternal lineage.
 Y-DNA is passed down from father to son along the direct paternal lineage.
 So all males who have descended from the same paternal lineage are expected to have exactly the same or very similar Y-DNA profiles.

 Two different types of Y-DNA markers are used to trace ancestry: fast changing STRs (short tandem repeats) and slow changing SNPs (single nucleotide polymorphisms).

-With Cao Cao’s haologroup mapped out, it was possible to tackle an 1800-year-old debate about Cao Song’s (Cao Cao’s father) ancestry.
-If Cao Song was adopted from within his own clan, as claimed by the emperor, Cao Cao should share the same Y-DNA profile as his paternal granduncle, Cao Ding.
+With Cao Cao’s haplotype mapped out, it was now possible to tackle an 1800-year-old debate about Cao Song’s (Cao’s father) ancestry.
+If Cao Song was indeed adopted from within his own clan, Cao Cao should share the same Y-DNA profile as his paternal granduncle, Cao Ding.

-A partial Y-DNA STR profile was obtained from a tooth from the tomb of Cao Ding to test this hypothesis.
-This partial profile matched closely to the Y-DNA haplogroup O2* – the same haplogroup as Cao Cao’s descendants.
+Researchers tested this hypothesis using a tooth that came from the tomb attributed to Cao Ding.
+They generated a partial Y-DNA STR profile for Cao Ding, which matched closely to the Y-DNA haplogroup O2* – the same haplogroup as Cao Cao’s descendants.